juhoautio/sqlfluff-wiki/Contributing-Dialect-Changes.md

 Regardless of what testing you do, GitHub will run the full regression suite when the PR is opened or updated.

-#### Black code linting
+### Black code linting

 We use `flake8` to lint our python code (being a linter ourselves we should have high quality code!).
 Our CI, or the `tox` commands above will run this and flag any errors.

-In most cases running `black` on the python file(s) will correct any errors (e.g. line formatting) but for some you'll need to run `flake8` to see the issues and manually correct them.
+In most cases running `black` on the python file(s) will correct any simple errors (e.g. line formatting) but for some you'll need to run `flake8` to see the issues and manually correct them.

+## Submitting your change

+We use the standards GitHub workflow so simply fork the repo, clone it locally, make the change, push it to your fork, then open a pull request back to the original sqlfluff repo.
+The CI tests will run, and after 5-10mins should complete.
+If all green, then a maintainer will pick it up as soon as they can.
+Have a good, easy to understand, small PR with all the tests passing, makes it easier to review so more likely to be merged quickly.

+## Questions

+Feel free to open up any issues on GitHub, or join the [Slack channel](https://join.slack.com/t/sqlfluff/shared_invite/zt-o1f4x0e8-pZzarAIlQmKj_6ZwD16w0g) for any quick questions to the community/maintainers.